A Novel Way to Play the Reflation Trade

 I know it’s only three weeks into the new year, but the unmistakable trend in bond land thus far has been the ‘Reflation Trade.’
 Sure, we could all debate whether this theme will continue in 2021 (I believe it will), but more importantly, ask yourself this question: Should I position my fixed income portfolio for the possibility of further increases in Treasury (UST) yields?
 It really is more of a rhetorical question, don’t you think?

-So, what type of interest rate hedge insurance are we talking about here?
+So, what type of interest rate hedge solution are we talking about here?
 Allow me to introduce a unique WisdomTree strategy on this front, specifically, the WisdomTree Interest Rate Hedged U.S. Aggregate Bond Fund (AGZD).
 This approach combines a long position in bonds representative of the well-known benchmark, the Bloomberg Barclays U.S. Aggregate Bond Index (the Agg), with a short position in Treasury securities to target zero duration.

 - Zero-duration aspect eliminates the potential for further rising rate risk